By Guest Author, Belinda Brewer

 Rent bikes for an easy ride around the island

-Fort Mackinac still looks as though it is guarding the island
+Fort Mackinac guards the island

 That evening after dinner, we walked through the park and marina, taking photos and soaking in the memory of the day.
 Fort Mackinac, with loads of history, sat atop the hill above.
 In the park, people were sitting on the grass lawn talking, walking dogs, and laughing.
 Like us, they seemed to be letting the